Max’s challenge (27.05.2018)

 I was sad when Dr. Díez Tafur’s fellowship at the AEPMU ended, but very happy for him – to be returning to his family!
 And when I found out that Dr. S would be taking over my care, I was very happy.
 Dr. S is another very kind doctor, and is also very calm and reassuring.

 In fact, everyone I’ve dealt with at the AEPMU, from the receptionist and other administrative staff to the nurses, doctors, and other licensed professionals in healthcare, have been not only exceedingly competent – but also kind.
 If you’ve read some of my earlier posts, on the bioethics portion of this blog, you’ll know that I value kindness above almost all else in healthcare; see kindness is underrated (from 2012).

 So what I’ve decided to do, on the 2-year anniversary since my diagnosis with CRPS, is to take my awareness-raising activities up a notch.
 I’m going to try to raise $1,000 by this time next year, to donate to the AEPMU/AECRP, by collecting only pocket change!
 Here in Canada we have $1 and $2 coins, and many people don’t like to carry them as they can make your pocket or wallet quite heavy.

-So anytime someone asks me about CRPS, or I have a chance to talk with a person about it, I’ll ask if they’d like to contribute their pocket change – to maximum of $5.
+All my pocket change will go to this, and anytime one of my friends or family asks about my CRPS, I’ll ask them they’d like to contribute their pocket change too – to maximum of $5.
 And my little cycling buddy Max, a 3″-high plush bunny, is going to help do the same with strangers.

 How’s Max going to help me raise pocket change donations for the AEPMU/AECRP?
 He’ll be willing to pose in photos with other folks, or to tag them on Instagram – for some pocket change (always to a Max-imum of $5!)… Wish us luck over the next 12 months!